Luke Cook: Career

 While studying acting in Sydney, Cook met a manager from Los Angeles who encouraged him to move to California which he did at the age of 22.
-Cook spent ten years in LA pursuing acting before his big break and noted that he was given some great opportunities to be on major shows, but issues popped up along the way; "Looking back, there’s a very funny story.
+Cook spent ten years in LA pursuing acting before his big break and noted that he was given some great opportunities to be on major shows, but issues popped up along the way: "Looking back, there's a very funny story.
 When I got off the plane, I had two big tv shows booked, and couldn't do them because of my visa.
 I even thought to myself whenever I booked them, 'I haven't worked hard enough for this,' and as soon as I thought that, I couldn't work because of my visa.
 After that I didn't book anything for years.
 Then I had to grind and grind for years.
 It's funny the way the universe works, or God, or whatever you like to call it."
-In between acting roles Cook worked as a bartender and credits the decade of struggle for helping him to not take anything for granted.
+In between acting roles, Cook worked as a bartender and credits the decade of struggle for helping him to not take anything for granted.

-The first role he scored in Los Angeles was the sitcom Mystery Girls starring Tori Spelling and Jenny Garth.
-Cook played RuPaul's evil assistant.
+The first role he scored in Los Angeles was in the sitcom Mystery Girls starring Tori Spelling and Jennie Garth, playing RuPaul's evil assistant.

 In 2016, Cook wrote and performed the starring role in the short film Good Morning.
 The film was an official selection at a number of film festivals, and Cook won the 2017 Flagler Film Festival award for Best Actor, Drama/Thriller.

-In 2017, Cook made his feature film debut in "Guardians of the Galaxy Vol. 2.".
-In the same year he played opposite Al Pacino in the theatre production of "God Looked Away".
+In 2017, Cook made his feature film debut in Guardians of the Galaxy Vol. 2.
+In the same year, he played opposite Al Pacino in the theatre production of God Looked Away.

-Playing the role of Lucifer Morningstar, the devil, Cook shot the first series of Chilling Adventures of Sabrina in November 2018 and the next series in July 2019.
+Playing the role of Lucifer Morningstar, Cook shot the first series of Chilling Adventures of Sabrina in November 2018 and the next series in July 2019.

 In September 2019, Cook shot Katy Keene in which he plays Guy LaMontagne.

-In 2020, Cook wrapped on indie film Eye Without A Face in which he stars as a con man.
+In 2020, Cook wrapped on indie film Eye Without a Face in which he stars as a con man.
 In the same year he starred in Australian indie film How Do You Know Chris in the title role.

-In February 2021, Cook was announced in the upcoming fourth season of Dynasty and will play Kirby's ex-boyfriend Oliver.
+In February 2021, Cook was announced in the fourth season of Dynasty and will play Kirby's ex-boyfriend Oliver.

-In July 2021, it was confirmed that Cook will be joining the second season of Dollface as a recurring guest star.
+In July 2021, it was confirmed that Cook would join the second season of Dollface as a recurring guest star.

-In most of 2021 and 2022, he's become a mainstay on TikTok.
+In 2025, Cook was nominated for a Logie award for his work on the Stan TV series Good Cop/Bad Cop.